RegioJet: Praha - Bratislava - Budapest - Rijeka/Split

 In 2021 RegioJet launched a new seasonal line from Prague to Rijeka and Split in Croatia, dividing in Ogulin.
 The line only operates in the summer.
 In Croatia the train is pulled by Hžpp/Hž locomotives, usually two Hž 1141 from the border to Rijeka and two Hž 2044 from Ogulin to Split.

 Ústí nad Labem services

 From December 2019, Regiojet will take over the 10 year tender for services U5, U7 and U13 in the Ústí nad Labem Region.

+Poland domestic services (Warszawa – Kraków / Trójmiasto / Poznań)

+At the turn of the year 2025/2026 company started services on domestic lines in Poland: